wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 burden to do something.
 But what?
 What should I do?
 The moment had passed to confront him personally.

-The next morning I told the recruiter the story and she was horrified.
-She couldn't believe that he said it and that the people she knew in the room condoned the behavior.
-Of course she agreed I should withdraw from consideration.
+The next morning I told the recruiter the story and they were horrified.
+The recruiter couldn't believe that he said it and that the people she knew in the room condoned the behavior.
+Of course we agreed I should withdraw from consideration.
 What they didn't know how to handle was approaching the topic of conversation.

 Going back to FB post, the overwhelming majority said I should just let it go and not bring it up or address it any way.
 This really surprised me especially considering how many women said I should